CodeIntelligenceTesting/libpng/contrib/README.txt

-External contributions to libpng
+External contributions to libci
 --------------------------------

-This "contrib" directory contains contributions which are not necessarily under the libpng license, although all are open source.
-They are not part of libpng proper and are not used for building the library, although some are used for testing the library via "make check".
+This "contrib" directory contains contributions which are not necessarily under the libci license, although all are open source.
+They are not part of libci proper and are not used for building the library, although some are used for testing the library via "make check".